-Although progress has been made in relation to incident response metrics and network protections, deficiencies were noted in several areas including security event monitoring, security event correlation, host-based protections and monitoring, vulnerability scan monitoring, and incident reporting.
+Although progress has been made in relation to incident response metrics and network protections, deficiencies were noted in several areas including monitoring of network segments and tracking and reporting of security events.

 Some Internal Network Segments Not Monitored

 We noted that VA's Cybersecurity Operations Center was unable to perform adequate security testing of all systems across the enterprise.
 Consequently, VA did not have a complete inventory of all vulnerabilities present on locally hosted systems.
 Ineffective monitoring of internal network segments could prevent VA from detecting and responding to intrusion attempts in a timely manner.
 As a result, our audit continued to identify numerous high-risk security incidents, including malware infections that were not responded to in a timely manner.
 We identified these issues at several medical facilities and data centers throughout the year.
 The process for tracking, updating, and reporting security-related incidents was not performed consistently throughout the year.